Fus-MAE: A cross-attention-based data fusion approach for Masked Autoencoders in remote sensing: Methodology

 \subsection{Multi-modal encoder}

 As in MAE \cite{he2022masked}, our encoder is a ViT \cite{dosovitskiy2020image} and takes linearly embedded vector representations of patches as input tokens.
 Let $\textbf{I}_1 \in \mathbb{R}^{H \times W \times C_1}$ and $\textbf{I}_2 \in \mathbb{R}^{H \times W \times C_2}$ be the respective tensor representations of a SAR and an optical satellite image.
 An intuitive fusion strategy would be to stack SAR and optical RSI data along the channel dimension, and create patches from the obtained tensor.
 Since this early concatenation technique focuses the entire fusion process onto the single patch projection layer, we hypothesize that it would not be expressive enough to effectively describe cross-modal interactions given the significant domain gap between SAR and optical data.
-To solve this challenging early fusion task, FusMAE replaces the first encoder block by a "Cross-attended patch projection" module, which encodes finer-grained multi-modal information into the input tokens.
-Code and model weights will be made publicly available on GitHub.
+To solve this challenging early fusion task, Fus-MAE replaces the first encoder block by a "Cross-attended patch projection" module, which encodes finer-grained multi-modal information into the input tokens.

 \textbf{Cross-attended patch projection} - We first create unimodal tokens using modality-specific patch projection layers.
 More specifically, given a patch size $P$, for each modality $i$, a 2D convolutional layer $\text{Conv2d}_i$ of kernel size $P \times P$ and stride $P \times P$ is applied, and then positional embeddings $\textbf{E}_{emb}$ are added, to get a set of $(H/P)^2$ tokens $\textbf{z}_{0,i}$: